-Descent rate and acceleration computed by SEASAVE and Data Conversion are somewhat different from values computed by Derive, because the algorithms calculate the derivative of the pressure signal with respect to time, using a linear regression to determine the slope.
-SEASAVE and Data Conversion compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values of pressure while acquiring data in real time.
-Derive uses a centered window (equal number of points before and after the scan; time window size is user-input) to obtain a better estimate of the derivative.
+Descent rate and acceleration are computed by calculating the derivative of the pressure signal with respect to time (with a user-input window size for calculating the derivative), using a linear regression to determine the slope.
+Values computed by SEASAVE and Data Conversion are somewhat different from values computed by Derive.
+SEASAVE and Data Conversion compute the derivative looking backward in time (with a user-input window size), since they share common code and SEASAVE cannot use future values of pressure while acquiring data in real time.
+Derive uses a centered window (equal number of points before and after the scan; user-input window size) to obtain a better estimate of the derivative.
 Use SEASAVE and Data Conversion to obtain a quick look at descent rate and acceleration; use Derive to obtain the most accurate values.